 To make good progress through the program, students are expected to successfully defend (i.e., pass) the MA thesis by Spring of year 2.
-If a student has not successfully defended their thesis by November 1 of year 3, the student will fall out of good standing.
+If a student has not successfully defended their thesis by November 1 of year 3, the student will no longer be considered to be in good standing.
 In these circumstances, the student will receive letters indicating that they are not making sufficient progress and specifying what they need to do to meet expectations.